karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 # Executing .NET CLI tools in a running container

-In order to access these tools on a running container, we need to be able to access it at runtime.
-We can use the ``docker exec`` command to launch a shell in the running container.
+In order to access these tools on a running container, we need to be able to access it.
+We can use the ``docker exec`` command to launch a shell on running container.

 ``docker exec -it -w //tools <container-id> sh``

-And once we're inside the container we're ready to execute any of the diagnostic tools like this:
+And once we're inside the container we're ready to launch any of the diagnostic tools like this:

 ``./dotnet-counters monitor --process-id 1``